ItzOratotITA/LearningRust/README.md

-# LearningRust
+# Learning Rust
-Trying to get good at programming with my main goal to contribute to cool projects like PommeMC
+Trying to get good at programming with my main goal to contribute to cool projects like PommeMC, and to stop relying on AI for coding.